 This simple tool completes the entire circuit of the air compressor.
 It further grants power to the motor as long as the system pressure is below the preset settings.

 This little buddy holds immense importance.
 The pressure switch guides your compressor to when to start and when to stop.
 And most of the time when your air compressor gets busted and needs repair is due to a faulty pressure switch.

-When the air tank reaches up to the required air pressure, the switch turns off the compressor.
+When the air tank reaches the required air pressure, the switch turns off the compressor.
 The switch also plays an important role in maintaining the pressure in your tank.